AppDaemon/appdaemon/DASHBOARD.md

 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
 - `on_brightness` - how bright you want the light to come on when activated in percent.
-- `increment` - the size of step in brightness when fading the light up or down

 ### Cosmetic Arguments